smcpeak/smflex/flex.md

         (foo|bar)*

-In addition to characters and ranges of characters, character classes can also contain character class *expressions.* These are expressions enclosed inside `[:` and `:]` delimiters (which themselves must appear between the `[` and `]` of the character class; other elements may occur inside the character class, too).
+In addition to characters and ranges of characters, character classes can also contain character class *expressions*.
+These are expressions enclosed inside `[:` and `:]` delimiters (which themselves must appear between the `[` and `]` of the character class; other elements may occur inside the character class, too).
 The valid expressions are: